 Head Start: The Head Start program is developed around the belief that a child can benefit from a comprehensive, interdisciplinary program that fosters development.
 The child’s family, as well as the community, must be involved in the program.
 The Head Start program is designed to meet the needs of low-income families.
 Our Head Start classrooms are located at Bethune, Capitol, Edison, Heard, and Lowell Schools.
 For further information, call Booker T. Washington Head Start at 602-252-4743 or Greater Phoenix Urban League Head Start at 602-276-9305.

-Preschool Child Find: We offer Child Find Screenings weekly from July to May.
-Children 2 years and 9 months or older may participate in hearing, vision and developmental screenings to determine if further evaluations are necessary.
+Preschool Child Find: We offer Child Find Screenings periodically year-round.
+Children 2 years and 9 months or older may participate in hearing, vision and developmental screenings to determine if further evaluation is necessary.
 Eligible children who are identified with significant delays will be offered services in a preschool setting that best meets their specific needs.
-These services are free to residents residing in the District boundaries.
+These services are free to residents residing within the District boundaries.
 If you think your preschool-age child may have speech or other developmental delays, please call 602-257-3808 or 602-257-3901 for additional information and to make an appointment.

 If you have an infant birth to 2 years 9 months of age who appears to have developmental delays, please contact Arizona Early Intervention Programs (AzEIP) at 602-253-1620 to learn about services available for younger children with disabilities.